Symptoms of Narcotic Abuse You Can’t Ignore

 • Withdrawal

 Any of these symptoms can worsen if ignored.
-For some they may seem mild at first, but as abuse of the drug continues, and more of it is taken-these symptoms can lead to more serious health complications.
-Certain drugs can cause a user to experience uncomfortable withdrawal symptom when the drug is stopped, either intentionally because they are trying to quit or because they have no more.
-To avoid discomfort -they often end up taking more of the drug.
+For some, they may seem mild at first, but as abuse of the drug continues, and more of it is taken, these symptoms can lead to more serious health complications.
+Certain drugs can cause a user to experience uncomfortable withdrawal symptoms when the drug is stopped, either intentionally because they are trying to quit or because they have no more.
+To avoid this discomfort, these individuals often end up taking more of the drug.

 Symptoms of Narcotic Withdrawal